nathabee/esp32-app-meteo/documentation/interface.md

 ---

 ## **📌 JSON Format for `GET` Requests (ESP32 WebServer)**

 ESP32 provides **local JSON responses** matching Django format.
+All temperature (tmp, tmin, tmax) and humidity (hum, hmin, hmax) values must be formatted with a maximum of one decimal place (e.g., 24.7 instead of 24.734).
+This applies to both GET responses and PUT uploads.
+Time stamp will be format YYYYMMDDHHMISS (example "20250220130000") Date will be format  YYYYMMDD (example "20250220")

 ### **📌 `/api/status`**
 ```json